 San Ignacio Cerro Gordo is distinguished by its blend of highland landscapes, vibrant traditions, and local architecture.

-- Arandas - Arandas, Jalisco, is a lively city in the Los Altos Sur region, renowned for its temperate-highland climate, clear skies, and vast blue agave fields that define the area.
-It sits at an altitude of about 2,061 meters above sea level and has a municipal population of approximately 80,600, with around 60,000 residing in the capital, the city of Arandas.
+- Arandas - Arandas, Jalisco, is a lively city in the Los Altos Sur region of the state, renowned for its temperate-highland climate, clear skies, and vast blue agave fields that define the area.
+It sits at an altitude of approximately 2,061 meters above sea level and has a municipal population of about 80,600, with around 60,000 residing in the capital, the city of Arandas.

-The city features notable religious buildings such as the Church of San José Obrero and the Parish of Santa María de Guadalupe, along with vibrant markets and squares, and a rich local cuisine that includes carnitas, birria, artisan sweets, and tequila.
+Religious landmarks such as the Church of San José Obrero and the Parish of Santa María de Guadalupe are prominent in the city, alongside colorful markets and squares, and a robust local cuisine featuring carnitas, birria, artisan sweets, and tequila.

-- Tequila Ocho - Casa Hacienda del Tequila Ocho, where the legendary Tequila Ocho is distilled.
-Visitors will also have free time to dine independently at Restaurante Ocho Agaves or explore other options for typical cuisine in the center of Arandas, Jalisco.
+- Tequila Ocho - Casa Hacienda del Tequila Ocho is where the legendary Tequila Ocho is distilled.
+Visitors will also have free time to dine independently at Restaurante Ocho Agaves or explore other options for enjoying typical cuisine in the center of Arandas, Jalisco.

 - Tasting of white tequila, rested and aged